naman14/blog.naman-dwivedi.in/_posts/2020-04-13-Building APKs from Slack and CircleCI.md

 Note that there are some issues in firebase cloud function working with unescaped characters due to which we are avoiding using space in the slash command.
 We can use pipe `|` as the separator for build variant and branch name as branch names can often have `/` or `-`.

 One thing to note here is that Slack expects a response within 300ms after executing slash command or else it will show `operation_tiemout` error.
-Initialising the function might takes more than 300ms and then waiting for Circle ci api trigger response will certaintly cross 300ms time limit.
-To work around this, we write the response instantly `response.write()` and then trigger the Circle CI API in response of which we finally end the response.
+Initialising the function might take more than 300ms and then waiting for Circle CI api trigger response will certaintly cross 300ms time limit.
+To work around this, we write the response instantly using `response.write()` and then trigger the Circle CI API in response of which we finally end the response.
 Note that if you instantly end the response with `res.end()` the cloud function will terminate soon after so we can't do `response.send()` or `response.end()` before the circle ci api trigger is complete.

 Also see Circle CI- [Using the API to trigger jobs](https://circleci.com/docs/2.0/api-job-trigger/)